Skip to main content

 Network-Level Compensation and the Hypothalamus

 The brain does not operate as a collection of isolated modules but as a highly integrated network.
 ADT, by its very nature, targets the Hypothalamic-Pituitary-Gonadal (HPG) axis, making the hypothalamus a primary site of action.
-Recent functional neuroimaging studies have revealed that ADT induces significant changes in the resting-state (rsFC) of the hypothalamus.
+Recent functional neuroimaging studies have revealed that ADT induces significant changes in the resting-state functional connectivity (rsFC) of the hypothalamus.

 Specifically, men undergoing ADT show altered connectivity patterns between the hypothalamus and key nodes of the default mode network (DMN) and the executive control network (ECN).